 Helen Allingham was a prolific painter who worked and exhibited until her death on September 28, 1926.
 Although she was never wealthy, she lived a comfortable life while pursuing her passion.

 Information for this article came from the Helen Allingham Society.
-Find out more about this wonderful artist and see more of her artwork at this website.
+Find out more about this wonderful artist and see more of her artwork at their website.

 – Donna Klein